 This post contains tips for winter greenhouse gardening.

 The winter months can be a challenging time for gardeners.
 The short days, cold temperatures, and lack of daylight are obstacles you’ll face when trying to grow healthy plants indoors and outdoors.
 But don’t worry, you can still garden in winter!
-There are plenty of ways to keep your garden green even in the harshest weather conditions.
+Plenty of ways to keep your garden green even in the harshest weather conditions exist.

 Perks of a Winter Greenhouse Garden